-I am an Associate in the Medical Negligence team in our London office and have specialised in claims for patients since qualifying in 1999.
+I am a Senior Associate in the Medical Negligence team in our London office and have specialised in claims for patients since qualifying in 1999.

 I have a wide-ranging caseload, including birth injuries (Erbs palsy and perineal damage), surgical cases and claim against GPs.
 I have a particular interest in Fatal Accident Act claims and inquests.

 I'm committed to obtaining answers and, if appropriate, compensation, where someone has suffered the tragic loss of a loved one as a result of poor medical care.